A model structure on the category of small categories for coverings: The -type model structure on

-\begin{definition}{\rm \cite{Hir03} Let $M$ and $N$ be model categories and let
+\begin{definition} Let $M$ and $N$ be model categories and let

 be a pair of adjoint functors.
 We say that $(F,G)$ is a Quillen pair if $F$ preserves cofibrations and $G$ preserves fibrations.
-Furthermore $(F,G)$ is called a pair of Quillen equivalences if for every cofibrant object $X$ in $M$, every fibrant object $Y$ in $N$, and every map $f : X \rarrow GY$ in $M$, the map $f$ is a weak equivalence in $M$ iff the corresponding map $f^{\sharp} : FX \rarrow Y$ is a weak equivalence in $N$.} \end{definition}
+Furthermore $(F,G)$ is called a pair of Quillen equivalences if for every cofibrant object $X$ in $M$, every fibrant object $Y$ in $N$, and every map $f : X \longrightarrow GY$ in $M$, the map $f$ is a weak equivalence in $M$ if and only if the adjoint map $f^{\sharp} : FX \longrightarrow Y$ is a weak equivalence in $N$. \end{definition}